 - Load and run the Thermal_switch_circuit.lsf.
 The script runs the router simulation for the cases where ring 6 is off and on and plots the transmission at the south and east outputs for the wavelength of ~1555.5nm.

-In the Thermal_switch_circuit.icp simulation file we have provided four additional circuits: two of them to analyse the spectrum of a single ring in the ON/OFF states, and two of them that shows the spectrum of the coupled rings with and without thermal crosstalk.
+In the Thermal_switch_circuit.icp simulation file we have provided four additional circuits: two of them to analyze the spectrum of a single ring in the ON/OFF states, and two of them that show the spectrum of the coupled rings with and without thermal crosstalk.

 To analyze the thermal switch behavior, we first compare the spectrum of the ON and OFF rings.
 When the heater is turned on, the resonance frequency shifts from 1552.3 to 1555.5: